Welcome, I’m Sophie,

 In the process, I hope to help you learn something new about yourself and your partner, and to utilise the challenges you encounter as opportunities for growth – both as individuals and as a couple – towards a relationship of deeper joy and connection, freedom and fulfilment.

-While I draw from an eclectic range of approaches and techniques in my approach to couples therapy, I have a special interest in Imago Relationship Therapy, in which I hold a foundation certification: a method centred around fostering a deeper, safer quality of connection through intentional dialogue and the exploration of our first and most formative relationships – those with our caregivers – and the blueprints for relationship they instilled within us.
+While I draw from an eclectic range of approaches and techniques in my approach to couples and relationship therapy, I have a special interest and hold certification in Imago Relationship Therapy: a method centred around fostering a deeper, safer quality of connection and true intimacy, through intentional dialogue and the exploration of our first and most formative relationships – those with our caregivers – and the blueprints for relationship they instilled within us.

 Who I work with

-heterosexual and LGBTQ+, monogamous and non-monogamous/ polyamorous, married and dating.
+heterosexual and LGBTQ+; monogamous and non-monogamous/ polyamorous; married, partnered and dating.
 I am kink-knowledgeable and familiar working with a range of relationship styles and gender dynamics.

-I am experienced in working with couples navigating a wide range of relationship challenges and transitions, including fertility treatments and new parenthood, discrepancy in sexual desire and issues with sexual intimacy, infidelity and betrayal, and challenging family dynamics, to name but a few.
+I am experienced in working with couples navigating a wide range of relationship challenges and transitions, including discrepancy in sexual desire and issues with sexual intimacy; chronic and high conflict; fertility treatments and new parenthood; gender transition; navigating change in relationship style; infidelity and betrayal; intercultural issues; and challenging family dynamics, to name but a few.

 I see couples at all stages of relationship, whether this means deepening into commitment, navigating a change in relationship style or status, or uncoupling.